 The destruction of Black radio did not begin with streaming.
 It began with consolidation.

 The Telecommunications Act of 1996 removed the national cap on station ownership.
-Before 1996, no company could own more than 40 stations nationally.
+Before 1996, no company could own more than 40 stations.
 By 2000, Clear Channel Communications owned over 1,200 (FCC records; Telecommunications Act of 1996).

 Station Ownership Before and After the Telecom Act of 1996